MEXC Confirms Strong Asset Backing in Hacken-Audited May 2026 Proof of Reserves Report

 Since its founding, MEXC has placed users at the core of its operations.
 The regular publication of Proof of Reserves reflects its ongoing commitment to transparency and user protection.
 In addition, MEXC is further strengthening its multi-layered asset protection framework through the Guardian Fund initiative.
 The fund is set to expand from $100 million to $500 million over the next two years and includes the acquisition of 1,000 Bitcoin, forming a dual-reserve structure composed of highly liquid USDT reserves and long-term Bitcoin holdings.
 This structure is designed to enhance liquidity readiness and structural resilience, reinforcing asset protection across all market conditions.

-To view the latest Proof of Reserves snapshot and audit report, please visit MEXC's Proof of Reserves page.
+To view the latest Proof of Reserves snapshot and audit report, users can visit MEXC's Proof of Reserves page.

 About MEXC